paul-wolf/djaq/README.md

   obvious way through one of the generator methods: `.dict()`, `.tuples()`, `.json()`.

+* Complex expressions let you push computation down to the database layer from the client.

+* A ready-to-go CRUD API that is easy to use.
+You can send requests to have an arbitrary number of Create, Read, Write, Delete operations done in a single request.

+* Customisable behaviour using your own functions and data validators.

 * A handy user interface for trying out queries on your data models.

 Djaq provides whitelisting of apps and models you want to expose.
 It